 Barbara Hosak – History and vision

 Barbara Hosak is the seventh generation of a textile family, with fabrics and rugs woven firmly into her genes.
-The family has Czech origins, in the region that was known as Bohemia, which in the 19th century developed into an industrial centre in the Austrian-Hungarian Empire.
+The family has Czech origin, in the region that was known as Bohemia, which in the 19th century developed into an industrial centre in the Austrian-Hungarian Empire.

 When Barbara’s father Hans Hosak was growing up, there were 80 textile factories to 80,000 inhabitants.
 The family, which was German-speaking, was driven out of the country after the Second World War but, thanks to Barbara’s grandfather’s textile and technique expertise, they were welcomed in Denmark.
-In addition, Hans’s complex textile knowledge resulted in work in eleven different textile factories in the Czech Republic, Denmark, Norway and Sweden, before he started up Brokmatt Design 30 years ago.
-In her youth, Barbara had worked with and been fascinated by textiles.
+In addition, Hans’s complex textile knowledge resulted in work in eleven different textile factories in the Czech Republic, Denmark, Norway and Sweden, before he started up Brokmatt Design 40 years ago.
+In her youth, Barbara both worked with and was fascinated by textiles.
 She worked in advertising in Germany for more than ten years before finally landing in Värnamo to work with rugs.